Chinese rowers will be eliminated early on the first day of the 2024 WTT Finals - ExBulletin

 In the men's doubles, Xiang Peng and Yuan Licen from China lost 0-3 to Singapore's Pang Yew En Koen/Izaac Quek in the quarter-finals.

-In the women's doubles, top Chinese Sun Yingsha and Wang Yidi were beaten 1-3 by Japanese defense duo Hitomi Sato and Honoka Hashimoto, while Korea's world No. 1 Shin Yu-bin and Jeon Ji-hee also exited after a 0 . -3 defeat against Japan's Sakura Yokoi and Satsuki Odo.
+In the women's doubles, China's top seeds Sun Yingsha and Wang Yidi were surprised 1-3 by Japanese defense duo Hitomi Sato and Honoka Hashimoto, while Korea's world No. 1 Shin Yu-bin and Jeon Ji-hee also exited after a 0 -0.
+3 defeat against Japan's Sakura Yokoi and Satsuki Odo.

 The WTT Finals will take place from November 20 to 24.